AlisonZ/boundless-scrabble-copy/README.md

 value for that letter.
 In this exercise we will write an application which can find the first move in a game of Scrabble.

+## Play
+The game is played from the console and is run through the game.rb.
+From command line, cd to folder holding the Scrabble game and cd to the lib file.
+Run $ruby game.rb and the game will begin!
+Command line instructions walk the user through entering input.

+## Decisions

+For this game I chose to have 5 classes of Dictionary, LetterPoints, Game, Player and Scoring.
+I opted to keep the Dictionary and LetterPoints separate so that the Game could be played with different languages which would affect both the dictionary and letter point values.
+I debated combining the letter points with either Scoring or the Dictionary, but it felt like a distinct entity and I could see a few use cases for wanting to only access the LetterPoints, such as a user wanting to reference the points values to inform their word play.
+Player, Scoring and Game seemed like fairly straightforward decisions.
+Future iterations would allow for Player to be expanded to keep track of items such as all_words_played, total_points_scored, game_history etc. Game could also be expanded to keep track of several players at one time, hold an instance of a Tilebag of tiles that is shared by all players throughout the game and so forth.
+Scoring contains logic for scoring the words once they are deemed valid by the dictionary.

+## Room for Improvement
+### Permutations:
+As can be seen in the code, I used the Ruby .permutation functionality to create all permutations of the letters ranging from 2 letter to all 7 letters.
+This approach is greedy in regards to efficiency, but solves the problem and is a readable solution.
+I originally toyed around with the idea of creating anagrams or a system that would match letters to unique numbers.
+I chose this approach because it works (unlike the anagram idea) and is much less complicated than employing a unique number system.

+### Blank Tiles:
+The current version of this Scrabble game successfully handles input with one blank tile.
+I achieved this by creating all permutations for each string with a letter from the alphabet.
+Admittedly this is not efficient and requires creating permutations for 26 strings.
+When I was considering expanding this approach to account for two blank tiles it did not seem reasonable from an efficiency perspective.
+I am curious to hear of other approaches to this problem and will continue to think about how to refactor the code to account for two tiles.
+An additional point is that the handling of Blank Tiles adds Nil elements to the array of all valid_words.
+In order to have the program running, I used .compact! on this array to delete any Nil items.
+This is purely a stop-gap approach to have a working version.
+Ideally I would find where this is being wrongly generated in the code and fix the problem there.

+##Testing
+In the spec folder there is a new file game_spec.rb which holds the outline for the tests that I would include for this project.
+With the time constraints I was unable to write all the tests.
+The  outline demonstrates what I test for and my approach to testing.
+Additionally, I have enjoyed working with testing suites that detail the percentage of coverage and the lines that are not accounted for.
+I usually begin by testing for the major working pieces, as shown in the outline, then I use the % of coverage to inform areas that may be under-tested.

 ## Rules

 Our application will use: